Obesity in the United States: Accommodations

-Anti-obesity efforts
+Solutions

 The National Center for Health Statistics reported in November 2015:

 Trends in obesity prevalence show no increase among youth since 2003–2004, but trends do show increases in both adults and youth from 1999 to 2000 through 2013–2014.
 No significant differences between 2011 and 2012 and 2013–2014 were seen in either youth or adults.

 Under pressure from parents and anti-obesity advocates, many school districts moved to ban sodas, junk foods, and candy from vending machines and cafeterias.
 State legislators in California, for example, passed laws banning the sale of machine-dispensed snacks and drinks in elementary schools in 2003, despite objections by the California-Nevada Soft Drink Association.
 The state followed more recently with legislation to prohibit their soda sales in high schools starting July 1, 2009, with the shortfall in school revenue to be compensated by an increase in funding for school lunch programs.
 A similar law passed by the Connecticut General Assembly in June 2005 was vetoed by governor Jodi Rell, who stated the legislation "undermines the control and responsibility of parents with school-aged children."

 In mid-2006, the American Beverage Association (including Cadbury, Coca-Cola, and PepsiCo) agreed to a voluntary ban on the sale of all high-calorie drinks and all beverages in containers larger than 8, 10 and 12 ounces in elementary, middle and high schools, respectively.

 There have been many strategies to try to control obesity issues.
 One cost-effective population-level change is taxes on sugary drinks.
 Interventions such as taxes can be a powerful way to improve the economic landscape of the food environment.
 According to Circulation, "Beverages with added sugar are a prime candidate for taxation; they constitute >10% of caloric intake nationwide and provide little or no nutritional value."
 Weight gain is due to consumption of these sugary drinks along with other health issues such as diabetes, hypertension, and more.

 A penny-per-ounce tax on sugary drinks would raise the shelf price of these drinks by around 20%.
 Many studies have been done and it has shown that there has been a 14% to 20% reduction in the consumption of these taxed drinks.
 People's weight will determine if they choose healthier options or not to replace these sugary beverages.
 This interest of taxes on drinks has been gaining popularity across the U.S. According to Circulation, "They were considered as a measure at the federal level to fund healthcare reform in 2009 and were proposed in 11 states and 2 major cities in the 2009 to 2010 legislative cycle."
 There has been some resistance from the beverage industry.
 Policymakers are increasingly considering the beverage industry to promote public health.